liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/06-jsf-portlet/02-developing-a-jsf-portlet-application.markdown

     It describes the portlet application's packaging and version information and specifies any required OSGi metadata.
-For example, this `liferay-plugin-package.properties` snippet tells the OSGi container not to scan for CDI annotations in @product@.
+For example, this `liferay-plugin-package.properties` snippet tells the OSGi container not to scan for CDI annotations in @sharepoint@.

     ```properties
     -cdiannotations:
     ```

-    This is required for JSF portlets leveraging CDI deployed to @product@.
+    This is required for JSF portlets leveraging CDI deployed to @sharepoint@.
 They must reference their own included CDI implementation.

     On deploying the WAR file, the
     [WAB Generator](/docs/7-2/customization/-/knowledge_base/c/deploying-wars-wab-generator)
-    adds the specified OSGi metadata to the resulting web application bundle (WAB) that's deployed to @product@'s runtime framework.
+    adds the specified OSGi metadata to the resulting web application bundle (WAB) that's deployed to @sharepoint@'s runtime framework.

     The
     [liferay-plugin-package reference document](@platform-ref@/7.2-latest/propertiesdoc/liferay-plugin-package_7_2_0.properties.html)